thacherT1D/webdevstuff/Java/intro_to_oop_with_java.desc.md

 NOTE: `import` is a keyword, so if you try to use `import` as a method name, it will raise a cryptic syntax error.

 ### Polymorphism and Interfaces

-Inheritance is one way to achieve polymorphism.
-Java provides another way to achieve polymorphism: Interfaces.

 Interfaces are similar to Abstract Classes, with a few key differences: